 - Course-completion certificate

 Scratch Course - Content

-Scratch is for children aged 7 and up.
+Scratch is for children aged 8 to 10.
 Every child is welcomed to join us on this magical coding journey, which coding experience is not necessary.

 Things You Need

 Nothing is needed, except an open and creative mind.
 We will provide all learning material during the course.

 Level 1 of this course focuses on the basic coding blocks, to make sure the students understand thoroughly the concepts and uses of them, as an important foundation before moving forward.
 We will teach different coding theories in each session through theme-based learning, and they shall practice by applying the specific theory in designing their project on that session.
 To mark a completion for Level 1, the students have to consolidate all that they have learnt and creatively apply them in a mid-course final project – a complete mini game.
 We stimulate active learning by the students, where they should plan and design on each and every details of the game.

 Level 2 is an eye-opening one for the students to discover the boundless possibilities of creation with the use of coding and STEM knowledge.
 They will apply more advanced mathematical skills, such as numbers comparison and angles of polygons, to create more practical programs.
 Course content in this level is more target-driven: the students learn the rationales behind programming codes by producing a series of mini-games under the tutor’s guidance.
 We believe that bringing coding to the gaming world will make it a much interesting learning process.

 We will then proceed to a much advanced level of coding in Level 3.
 Our students shall further breakthrough their creativity and coding ability to design more players and more levels for their invented games.
 These practices will bring the students to another learning level in the computer programming journey.
 Furthermore, we will also teach some more advanced concepts like creating a variable or a list, to make coding even more diversify and limitless, so that the creations by our young coders can be as “imaginary” as they can.